awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance.md

 # Using Amazon Route 53 to point a domain to an Amazon Lightsail instance<a name="amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance"></a>

-*Last updated: March 8, 2021*
+*Last updated: November 1, 2022*

 The DNS zone in Amazon Lightsail makes it easy to point a registered domain name, like `example.com`, to your website running on a Lightsail instance\.
-You can create up to three Lightsail DNS zones \(for three domains\), and not all DNS record types are supported\.
+You can create up to six Lightsail DNS zones, and not all DNS record types are supported\.
 For more information about Lightsail DNS zones, see [DNS in Amazon Lightsail](understanding-dns-in-amazon-lightsail.md)\.

 If the Lightsail DNS zone is too limited for you, then we recommend using an Amazon Route 53 hosted zone to manage your domain’s DNS records\.
 You can manage the DNS for up to 500 domains using Route 53, and it supports a greater variety of DNS record types\.
 Or, you might already be using Route 53 to manage your domain’s DNS records and prefer to continue using it\.
 This guide shows you how to edit the DNS records for a domain managed in Route 53 to point to your Lightsail instance\.